 Organisational Where neglect and poor professional practice impact on care.
-It can occur when abuse poor communication, systems, practice and norms mean the care received is below what should be expected.
-Indicators include: Medication errors Poor record keeping Complaints from service users and their family Loss of personal possessions / clothing Controlling relationships between staff and service users Self-Neglect Where the adult at risk is neglecting to care for their own personal hygiene, health, or surroundings Indicators include: Hoarding Poor personal hygiene Unexplained weight loss Wearing the same clothes for a number of days Physical problems and medical needs that are not attended to Modern Slavery Includes forced labour, debt bondage, sexual exploitation, criminal exploitation and domestic servitude.
-Indicators include: Not being allowed to travel alone or make decisions Lack of personal possessions Reluctance to seek help Poor levels of nourishment, dress, and energy Domestic violence Includes controlling, coercive, or threatening behaviour and/or violence between people who are or have been intimate partners or family members Indicators include: 'Honour' based violence Female genital mutilation (FGM) Forced marriage Signs of strain within a relationship and/ or tension when a particular person is present Signs of withdrawal or fear or other changes to emotional state
+It can occur when

+Organisational poor communication, systems, practice and norms mean the care received is

+abuse below what should be expected.

+dbddc ·

+Indicators include:

+Medication errors

+Poor record keeping

+Complaints from service users and their family

+Loss of personal possessions / clothing

+Controlling relationships between staff and service users

+Self-Neglect Where the adult at risk is neglecting to care for their own personal hygiene, health, or surroundings Indicators include:

+manager manager

+Hoarding

+Poor personal hygiene

+Unexplained weight loss

+Wearing the same clothes for a number of days

+Physical problems and medical needs that are not attended to

+Modern Slavery Includes forced labour, debt bondage, sexual exploitation, criminal exploitation

+and domestic servitude.
+Indicators include:

+Not being allowed to travel alone or make decisions

+Lack of personal possessions

+Reluctance to seek help

+Poor levels of nourishment, dress, and energy

+Domestic violence Includes controlling, coercive, or threatening behaviour and/or violence between people who are or have been intimate partners or family members Indicators include:

+'Honour' based violence

+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

+Female genital mutilation (FGM) Forced marriage

+Forced marriage Signs of strain within a relationship and/on tancian when a particular

+Signs of strain within a relationship and/ or tension when a particular

+person is present

+Signs of withdrawal or fear or other changes to emotional state

+I